Damage: Live

-Damage is a live recording by David Sylvian and Robert Fripp.
+Damage is a 1994 live album by David Sylvian and Robert Fripp.
 It was recorded on the "Road to Graceland" tour at London's Royal Albert Hall, December 1993.

 This album, originally mixed by Fripp, was first released in 1994 as a limited edition box set: a 24-carat gold CD and 32-page colour booklet in a jewel box inside a cardboard slipcase.
 It was remixed by David Sylvian and re-released in standard jewel case packaging with different artwork on 10 September 2001.